-The Ministry of Environment conducts annual CWD monitoring, sampling deer elk and moose from across the province.
-Sampling efforts are focused along the BC/Alberta border in the Peace and East Kootenay regions.
+The Ministry of Environment conducts annual CWD monitoring, sampling deer, elk and moose across the province.
+Efforts are highest along the BC/Alberta border in the Peace and East Kootenay regions.

 We encourage hunters in these regions to submit heads for voluntary testing.
 Drop off locations have been set up at various businesses and clubs in the target areas.
-Get information and updates on our Wildlife

-Health website and through your local sportsman clubs.
+Get information and updates on our Wildlife Health website and through your local sportsman clubs.
 The CWD program is dedicated to reducing the risk and preventing the entry of CWD into BC, but we need your help.
-The CWD Program is strongly advising the following to reduce the risk of CWD entry into BC: